 In addition to her full-time nursing responsibilities, Thelma was a substitute nurse at both the Sippican and Point Road schools.
 She also helped with fund raising for Tobey Hospital in Wareham.

 In 1969, at the Town Meeting, there was a resolution honoring Thelma as Marion Woman of the Year – the first time such a resolution was presented.
 It passed with a standing ovation.
-She was given a silver bowl in recognition and appreciation for her many years of devoted service as a Town nurse.
+She was given a silver bowl in recognition and appreciation for her many years of devoted service as a town nurse.

 In 1974, Thelma was honored by the Marion Visiting Nurse Association with the distinction of “Thelma B. Sequeira Day” in appreciation of all she had done while a part of the MVNA.